knaw-huc/oral-history/README.md

     docker-compose up -d

-## Important locations (configuration files), different for each app
+## Important locations and configuration, different for each app

+    docker-compose.yml
+    # adapt TITLE and (PROFILE, not really neccesary yet.
+For future env extraction in the init script)

     html/ccf/data/profiles/Profilename.xml
     html/ccf/data/profiles/ProfilenameTweak.xml

     html/ccf/config/listview.json
-    # extracts names and data from the profile for the listview
+    # extracts names and data from the profile for the listview in this app

 ## JUST ONCE